complete-dope/codex/content/posts/Learning-CUDA-Kernels.md

   }
   s[idx] = data;
 }
 ```

 ### Async programming
 Streams are like event loop , schedules async programs and have access to stop and start them !!
-can have multiple streams (as its a multiprocessor with multicores )
+can have multiple streams (as its a multiprocessor with multiple-cores )

 ## Compilation and low level stuff in the API